 Effective January 1, 2019, the Company accounts for its leases in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 842, "Leases" ("ASC 842").
 Prior period amounts continue to be reported in accordance with the Company's historic accounting under previous lease guidance.
+Additionally, the Company elected a number of optional practical expedients made available under the ASC 842 transition guidance.
+Such elections include (i) carrying forward the Company's historical lease classifications, (ii) foregoing a re-evaluation of historical contracts to identify embedded leases, (iii) foregoing a re-assessment of initial direct costs related to leases that existed prior to adoption, (iv) combining lease and non-lease components, and (v) recognizing lease expense for all contracts with an initial term of 12 months or less within the statements of operations and comprehensive loss on a straight-line basis over the requisite lease term.

-Per ASC 842, operating leases are recorded as right-of-use assets and other long-term liabilities in the Company's balance sheet at March 31, 2019.
-Right-of-use assets represent the Company's right to use an underlying asset over the lease term.
-Lease liabilities represent the present value of the Company's lease payments over the lease term.
-In determining the net present value of the Company's lease payments, the Company uses its incremental borrowing rate based on the information available at the lease commencement date.
-Right-of-use assets also include any lease payments made prior to the lease commencement date and exclude lease incentives.
-The Company's leases may include options to extend or terminate the lease which are included in the lease term when it is reasonably certain that the Company will exercise any such options.
-Lease expense is recognized on a straight-line basis over the expected lease term.
+The Company accounts for its leases by recording right-of-use assets and lease liabilities on the Balance Sheet.
+Right-of-use assets represent the Company's right to use an underlying asset over the lease term and include any lease payments made prior to the lease commencement date and exclude lease incentives.
+Lease liabilities represent the present value of the total lease payments over the lease term, calculated using the Company's incremental borrowing rate.
+In determining the Company's incremental borrowing rate, consideration is given to the term of the lease and the Company's credit risk.
+The Company recognizes options to extend or terminate a lease when it is reasonably certain that the Company will exercise any such options.